honeyimholm/piano_AR/README.md

 # Process

 • This MIDI file is then fed into a MIDI to piano roll matrix converter which represents key press timing with 10Hz/88 key granularity.
+This step was run beforehand and the piano roll matrix was stored locally.

-• This timing matrix is used to create a falling visual representation of the notes projected onto a MIDI keyboard that allows the user to both see which keys are active and prepare for incoming notes.
+• This timing matrix is used together with a falling visual representation of the notes projected onto a MIDI keyboard that allows the user to both see which keys are active and prepare for incoming notes.

 • The user input to the MIDI keyboard is relayed to the HoloLens simulation which then provides